 The tenure of office of the Executive Board is two years for which positions are re-contested upon an outgoing Board Member's desire.
 MMC strives to achieve a balanced representation onto the Executive Board taking into account gender and the Greater Involvement of Children Living with AIDS and Disabled (GIPA/D) Principle.
 It is also the responsibility of the Executive Board to administer the financial affairs of MMC and; to invest the funds and assets of the organization in securities nominated by it and to realise and deal with such investments at its discretion.
 The Executive Board also hold, lease and own property of any kind in the name of MMC.

-Community Clubs: These are structures operating under the supervision of the District Offices and they are responsible for articulating and driving forwards the mandate, supervision and support of the community clubs.
-These structures (community clubs) are for vulnerable people such as :-Children with disabilities (CWDs), Old People, OVCs, Children living with HIV/AIDS/TB, children with disabilities, orphans and vulnerable children, youth and child headed households).
+Community Clubs & Child Friendly Centres: These are structures operating under the supervision of the District Offices and they are responsible for articulating and driving forwards the mandate, supervision and support of the community activities.
+These structures are for vulnerable children such as :-( children with HIV/AIDS/TB, children with disabilities, orphans and vulnerable children, youth and child headed households).

 MMC is governed by the Board who has executive powers for policy direction and supervision of the Secretariat.
 The Board is drawn from the membership organization.
 While the secretariat headed by the Country Director is the implementing organ of Maboshe Memorial Centre (MMC).
 The apex Board for Maboshe Memorial Centre (MMC) is the Annual General Meeting (AGM).
 The organization is structured such that it goes down to the grass root where there are beneficiaries who are later organized in community clubs.
 These Community clubs feed into the District MMC Office operation